 "If the alternatives to meat are tasty, healthier, cheaper, better for the environment and pose fewer ethical challenges, the result may be a revolution in the human diet."

-If you are interested in laboratory-grown hamburger, and plant-based "meat", have a look at Kristof's NYT column . . .
+If you are interested in laboratory-grown hamburger, and plant-based "meat", have a look at . . .